-\ Associate-degree seeking students in the College of Undergraduate Studies and/or transfer students entering Immaculata University with 30 or fewer credits must complete a First Year Seminar (FYS) course.
+\First Year Seminar Requirement: Associate-degree seeking students and/or transfer students entering Immaculata University with 30 or fewer credits must complete a First Year Seminar (FYS) course.
 The three credits for this course will count as three (3) of the required nine (9) credits in the Community category for Associate-degree seeking students.